ranranrunforit/prediction-margin-reconciler/README.md

 ```
 $ make differential
-replayed 806 finalised call(s): 806 applied, 0 refused
+replayed 769 finalised call(s): 769 applied, 0 refused
-  end state: balance=62063000000 escrow_total=40184487 height=810
+  end state: balance=61852000000 escrow_total=40184487 height=792
 OK: the Rust contract and the Go simulator agree exactly
 ```

+The call count moves around between runs for the reason above; what must not move is the last line.

 `make chaos-clean` is the control group: the same workload with no faults injected.
 If that ever fails, the bug is in the engine, not in the fault injection.

-Every run is reproducible from its seed — each worker is a single-shot `Tick` method and the harness calls them in a seeded random order, so there is no hidden concurrency in the control flow.
+The **workload** is reproducible from its seed — each worker is a single-shot `Tick` method and the harness calls them in a seeded random order, so there is no hidden concurrency in the control flow.
+The **counts** are not, and deliberately so: an intent's deadline is wall-clock, so a slower machine expires a few more withdrawals and the totals shift by a percent or two between runs.
+Making those deadlines tick-based would buy a prettier transcript at the cost of the system no longer behaving like one with real timeouts in it.
+The invariants are what has to be identical every time, and they are.

 ---